Vitol, Trafigura don't expect carbon market liquidity to pick up before 2025

 "A lot of those projects are still there, whether they're able to monetize the units at the same way that they modelled them out.
 I don't really think they're able to," he said.

-Trafigura's Pandya said he was seeing customers go from seeking "project specific requirements to shunning away," adding the industry required clear standards to seek capital to help it grow.
+Trafigura's Pandya said he was seeing customers go from seeking project specific requirements to shunning "certain projects," adding the industry required clear standards to seek capital to help it grow.

 "This market needs scale.
 What does it need?
 It needs capital.
 But in order to get people comfortable, whether it's the banks or the buying entities, you need that standardization," he said.